marceldobehere/goofy-media-front/README.md

 * [ ] Navbar with Icons
 * [ ] Make Navbar collapsible on desktop
 * [ ] Potentially Comment Previews on the homepage
+* [ ] Clicking on an image wil open it in a preview before opening it in a new tab
 * [ ] Resizable Post Preview
 * [ ] The ability to export your keypair as a file
 * [ ] The ability to change your password